 Contrastingly, when an individual or a team has done something that is worthy of recognition, celebrate them publicly!
 This helps build team morale and is also a positive reinforcement for the type of work ethic you want to instil in your team.
 Practically, make sure you have a platform to do this, i.e. regular team meetings where you can celebrate achievements.

 In victory, stand back.
-In crisis, step up:
+In crisis, step up and be strategic:

 Your role is to set up your team for success.
 When they hit a target or get great customer feedback give them the credit, encourage them to celebrate and then stand back.
 The worst thing you can do is make the team’s success all about yourself as the manager.
 This can lead to resentment and frustration and will break down team morale.
 Make the team victories about the team.
 The challenge is that we often don’t take the time to celebrate success but the onus is on you as a manager to ensure that you’re aware of the victories and celebrate your team when they succeed.